blabaere/scaproust/DESIGN.md

 - Core : implements or specify the core concept of scaproust, session, socket, endpoint and protocol.
 Contains the backend counterpart of each facade component.

-- Ctrl : interaction with the event loop, receives the requests sent by the facade, routing between core and transport components.
+- Reactor : interaction with the i/o polling, event loop and event dispatcher, receives the requests sent by the facade, routing between core and transport components.

 - Protocol : implementation of each scalability protocol